JanssenProject/jans/docs/admin/auth-server/client-management/client-configuration.md

   supported by allowing redirect URI to take form of reverse DNS name, for example, ` com.example.app`.
 URLs for loopback interface redirection are also supported.
   TODO: confirm what this [code comment](https://github.com/JanssenProject/jans/blob/82a1046bf4a14a2ae191251e4fc874ccf7c612ec/jans-auth-server/server/src/main/java/io/jans/as/server/model/registration/RegisterParamsValidator.java#L284-L285) means
-- When client registers multiple redirect URIs (Janssen Server accepts a list URIs separated by space),
+- When client registers multiple redirect URIs (Janssen Server accepts a list URIs separated by space), be aware that Janssen Server will use these one by one for validation purpose and the validation stops at the first match.
+  URIs are used for validation of authorization request for authorization code and implicit grant type.
+URIs are also used for validation when the application exchanges an authorization code for an access token.

 - TODO: what if someone registers URIs where just ports are different [here](https://learn.microsoft.com/en-us/azure/active-directory/develop/reply-url#localhost-exceptions)